Sanballat the Horonite

-Sanballat the Horonite (סַנְבַלַּט), or Sanballat I, was a Samarian leader, official of the Achaemenid Empire, and contemporary of Nehemiah, the governor of Yehud Medinata, who lived in the mid-to-late 5th century BC.
+Sanballat the Horonite (סַנְבַלַּט), or Sanballat I, was a Samarian leader, official of the Achaemenid Empire, and contemporary of Nehemiah, the governor of Yehud province, who lived in the mid-to-late 5th century BC.
 He and his family are mentioned in the contemporary Elephantine papyri and ostraca as well as the Book of Nehemiah in the Hebrew Bible.

 Etymology

-In Hebrew the name is Sanəḇallaṭ (סַנְבַלַּט).
+In Hebrew the name is Sanḇallaṭ (סַנְבַלַּט).
 Eberhard Schrader, cited in Brown–Driver–Briggs, considered that the name in Akkadian was Sīn-uballiṭ (*𒌍𒋾𒆷, 30.TI.LA), a theophoric name referring to the lunar deity Sīn, meaning "Sīn gave life."
 The name of the god Sīn in the context of Sanballat's name has since been mistakenly confused with the unrelated English noun sin in some popular English commentaries on the Book of Nehemiah.
 Other earlier commentators sometimes considered Sanballat a military rank rather than a name.
-Due to his association with Geshem the Arabian, it is possible his name is in fact an Arabic nickname, composed of the words "sanbat" meaning "space (or time) of" and Al-Lat, a pre-Islamic Arabian deity.